HW Week 6

 Extra Credit Tasks

-For the rest of the year, optional extra credit tasks will be posted periodically on this page.
-Please complete them at your leisure!
+Optional extra credit tasks will be posted periodically on this page.
+Please complete them at your leisure.

 Redeemable for: